Test apps locally

 While running, app dev performs the following tasks:

-• For apps with extensions or CLI-managed configuration, it creates an app preview on your chosen development store, and a file watcher to sync local changes with that app preview.
+- For apps with local app configuration and/or extensions, it creates an app preview on your chosen dev store, and a file watcher to sync local changes with that app preview.

-• For apps with web files, such as those based on the Remix app template, it serves your self-hosted embedded app.
+- For apps with web files, such as those based on the React Router app template, it serves your self-hosted embedded app.

-• This change is isolated to the chosen development store and does not affect the app URL on other stores.
+- This change is isolated to the chosen dev store and does not affect the app URL on other stores.

 Terminal